ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 but having the proper tools for the job makes both sides happy with the results that get produced.

 A lot of developer tools don't work well for writers.
-Sphinx and Read the Docs unique in this ecosystem, in that they have powerful tools that both writers and developers want, in one convenient package.
+Sphinx and Read the Docs are unique in this ecosystem, in that they have powerful tools that both writers and developers want, in one convenient package.